dliptai/gh2slurm/README.md

 This is **not** a "run generic GitHub Actions on Slurm" system, such as [gha-slurm](https://github.com/ripley-cloud/gha-slurm) or [slurm-gha](https://github.com/WATonomous/slurm-gha).
 In those projects, you upload a full `.github/workflows/*.yml` and the Slurm cluster executes every step inside containers — the cluster becomes an Action runner.

 Here, the workflow already lives **on the cluster** as regular Slurm scripts.
 The GitHub issue is just a lightweight trigger with minimal input — typically a commit hash and a few parameters.
-The actual workflow (e.g. build → benchmark → publish) can be hidden away on the cluster; you never see the individual Slurm scripts from GitHub unless you want to.
+The actual workflow (e.g. build → benchmark → results) can be hidden away on the cluster; you never see the individual Slurm scripts from GitHub unless you want to.

 ### Security note